souenzzo/graal/docs/reference-manual/native-image/README.md

 ---
 layout: ni-docs
 toc_group: native-image
-link_title: Native Image Reference
+link_title: Getting Started
 permalink: /reference-manual/native-image/
 ---

 # Getting Started with Native Image

 Native Image is a technology to compile Java code ahead-of-time to a binary -- a **native executable**.
 A native executable includes only the code required at run time, that is the application classes, standard-library classes, the language runtime, and statically-linked native code from the JDK.

 An executable file produced by Native Image has several important advantages, in that it